Fahad Al-Muwallad: 2014–15 season

+2015–2022: Crown Prince Cup title and loan to Levante

+Al-Muwallad won the 2016–17 Saudi Crown Prince Cup with Al-Ittihad, contributing 14 goals across all competitions that season.
+He then went on loan to La Liga club Levante in 2018, where he made two appearances.
+Upon his return in the 2018–19 season, he set a personal record by scoring 16 goals in all competitions.

+Al-Shabab

+In August 2022, Al-Muwallad joined fellow Saudi side Al-Shabab.

 International career

 In May 2018, he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.
 However, his performance in the World Cup was considered to be a deep disappointment, due to his incapability and his silence in important moments.
 Saudi Arabia eventually crashed out in the group stage, having lost 0–5 to Russia and 0–1 to Uruguay.

-In 2022, he was withdrawn from the Saudi Arabia 2022 FIFA World Cup squad over a doping case.
+In 2022, he was removed from the Saudi squad for the 2022 FIFA World Cup on doping allegations.

+Personal life

+On 12 September 2024, Al-Muwallad was admitted to intensive care after a fall from the balcony of his second-floor apartment in Dubai.